Skip to main content

-What to know about home insurance during wildfire season
+What does home insurance protect you from during wildfire season in Canada?

-With more than 400 fires burning across Canada, many homeowners may be vulnerable.
+With wildfire season starting across Canada, many homeowners may be vulnerable.
 Here's what to know about your home insurance coverage.

-- Most home insurance policies include protection against wildfire – depending on the exact terms of your plan, this can include coverage for a property repair or rebuild, additional living expenses, emergency evacuation, and the loss of your contents.
+• Most home insurance policies include protection against wildfire, including coverage for property repair or rebuild, additional living expenses, emergency evacuation, and the loss of your contents.

-- During times of immediate danger due to wildfire, it's unlikely you'll be able to get a new home insurance policy issued if you live nearby.
-Insurance companies are there to protect you financially long-term, not simply when it's convenient for you.
+• During times of immediate danger due to wildfire, it's unlikely you'll be able to get a new home insurance policy issued if you live nearby.

 Does home insurance cover wildfires?

-Fire insurance doesn’t cover some preventable fires, like those caused by faulty wiring.
+However, fire insurance doesn’t cover preventable fires, like those caused by faulty wiring.
 It also doesn’t cover your belongings unless you’ve purchased contents insurance.
-For coverage to apply, your policy will need to be in-force and your payments up-to-date.
+For coverage to apply, your policy will need to be in force and your payments up-to-date.
 If you’re unsure of what coverage you have, check your policy or contact your insurance broker.

 Can I get home insurance if a wildfire is burning nearby?

-If you have home insurance, you should be able to renew your policy but you may not be able to make any changes until after the threat has passed.
+If you have a home insurance policy, you should be able to renew, but you may not be able to make any changes until after the threat has passed.
 Changes to your coverage levels or deductibles will have to wait until later.

 What will insurance cover if I need to evacuate due to wildfires?

-According to the Insurance Bureau of Canada, most home insurance policies will cover your additional living expenses for 14 days if you’re forced to leave due to a mass evacuation.
-Additional living expenses includes the cost of temporary lodging, additional travel expenses, and some personal necessities.
+According to the Insurance Bureau of Canada (IBC), most home insurance and tenant insurance policies will cover the cost of additional living expenses if you’re forced to leave your home due to a mass evacuation.
+Additional living expenses include the cost of temporary lodging, additional travel expenses, and some personal necessities.

 The key word in this coverage is additional.
 For example, if your typical drive to work was 20km, and being evacuated increased your commute to 30km, you could claim mileage for the 10km extra you had to travel.